-With three Paralympic campaigns under his belt, 27-year-old Brenden Hall is already a seasoned veteran.
+With four Paralympic campaigns under his belt, 27-year-old Brenden Hall is a seasoned veteran.

 Brenden first experienced the buzz of a Paralympic Games in 2008.
 Although he was the second youngest athlete on the Australian Paralympic Team, Brenden broke a Paralympic record in the men’s 400m freestyle S9 and placed fifth in the hotly contested final, which also featured Australia’s most prolific gold medallist in Matthew Cowdrey.